kevinjon27/GojekAPI/README.md

-# Python Boilerplate
+# Gojek Private API Boilerplate

-A Python wrapper for the Python Boilerplate.
+A Python wrapper for the Gojek Private API.

 ## Donate